The Ultimate Care Guide for “Toothwort” Plants

 Appearance

-The plant features heart-shaped leaves that grow close to the ground, and its flowers emerge on slender stalks, often before the leaves fully develop.
-The blooms attract various pollinators, making it a valuable addition to any garden.
+Toothwort features heart-shaped leaves that grow close to the ground, with slender flower stalks emerging before the leaves fully develop.
+The blooms attract various pollinators, enhancing the ecosystem of your garden.

 Optimal Growing Conditions